Nonlinear quantum gates for a Bose-Einstein condensate

-We now describe Hohenester's toolbox used to design control sequences, OCTBEC \cite{hohenester2014}.
+We now describe Hohenester's toolbox used to design control sequences, OCTBEC~\cite{hohenester2014}.
 OCTBEC is a MATLAB toolbox that provides a MATLAB class known as \textsc{optimize}, where we use \textsc{camelCase} to denote computer functions, in order to perform calculation of optimal control sequences.
 For a single input state and target state, the toolbox yields an optimal shaking trajectory, which is treated as the best as the optimum.
-The Crank–Nicolson method~\cite{crank1996}, is used for numerical simulation of BEC evolution, is incorporated into this toolbox through a MATLAB function, known as~\textsc{solve}.
+This toolbox employs a gradient-type algorithm to determine the search direction of the control sequences.
+Two gradient-type algorithms are implemented in this toolbox, which are the nonlinear conjugate gradient and quasi-Newton optimization~\cite{hohenester2014}.
+The Crank–Nicolson method~\cite{crank1996}, used for numerical simulation of BEC evolution, is incorporated into this toolbox through a MATLAB function, known as~\textsc{solve}.